aseemk/requireDir/README.md

 `camelcase`: Automatically add camelcase aliases for files with dash- and underscore-separated names.
-E.g. `foo-bar.js` will be exposed under both the original `'foo-bar'` name as well as a `'fooBarBaz'` alias.
+E.g. `foo-bar.js` will be exposed under both the original `'foo-bar'` name as well as a `'fooBar'` alias.
 Default is false.

 `duplicates`: By default, if multiple files share the same basename, only the highest priority one is `require()`'d and returned.
 (Priority is determined by